frypatch/plex-media-optimizer/Readme.md

 # DVD Upscale

 ## Purpose
-The DVD upscaler is designed to upscale provided DVD quality videos to 720p.
+The DVD upscaler is designed to re-encode videos to 720p.

 ## Example Usage
 ```sh